ywang-structures/Structural-Model-Updating/SMU/ReadMe.md

   </tr>
 </table>

-WARNING: when using Levenberg-Marquardt optimization algorithm in MATLAB, setting the upper and lower bounds of updating variables has no effect because the MATLAB L-M implementation does not accept bounds.
+WARNING: (1) When using Levenberg-Marquardt optimization algorithm in MATLAB, setting the upper and lower bounds of updating variables has no effect because the MATLAB L-M implementation does not accept bounds.
 The optimization may provide an infeasible out-of-the-bound solution.
 The user needs to verify the feasibility of the solution.
+(2) When using fmincon tool box with interior point method to solve modal dynamic residual formulation, the optimization process becomes quite slow when the number of unmeasured DOFs is large.
+In this scenario, it is recommended to use lsqnonlin tool box.
 #### optimzOpts - optimization options.
 The current revision supports MATLAB lsqnonlin function.
 <table>
   <tr>